Protect yourself when using public WIFI.

 4. Keep the Firewall Enabled

 Turning on the firewall can prevent hackers’ unauthorized external access to your system.
-A firewall won’t provide complete protection, but it’s a setting that should always be enabled.
+However, it won’t provide complete protection, but it’s a setting that should always be enabled.

-A firewall also acts as a barrier that protects your device from data-based malware threats.
-It actively monitors the data packets that come from networks and checks whether they’re safe or not.
-If it sees any malicious data packet, it gets blocked by the firewall.
-By blocking certain kinds of data, the firewall protects your computer or network and safeguards your data from attacks.
+It also acts as a barrier that protects your device from data-based malware threats.
+Then actively monitors the data packets that come from networks and checks whether they’re safe or not.
+If it sees any malicious data packet, they’ll get blocked.
+By blocking certain kinds of data, the firewall protects your computer and safeguards your data from attacks.

 Usually we turn off the Windows firewall because of the annoying pop ups and notifications and then just completely forget about it.
 If you want to restart it, then head over to the Control Panel, go to “System and Security” and select “Windows Firewall”.
 If you are a Mac user, you can go to “System Preferences”, then “Security & Privacy”, then “Firewall” tab and enable Firewall on Mac.

 5. Use Antivirus

 Antivirus can help protect you while using public Wi-Fi by detecting malware that might get into your system while using the shared network.
 Always make sure to use latest versions of antivirus program that is installed on your device.
 An alert will be shown if any known viruses are loaded onto your device or if there’s any suspicious activity, malicious attack, or malware gets into your system via network.

 Other Important Tips to Stay Safe on Public WiFi Networks